froderick/jerkins/README.md

 ### feature brainstorm

 #### MVP: What is my next meeting?
-- wire up local development environment for Alexa skill
-- figure out how to query next meeting with api
-- make Alexa answer next meeting with hardcoded access token
-- link Alexa account to office365 account with oauth, use it
-- hosting: host app build pipeline on ecs how keith is doing it
+[X] wire up local development environment for Alexa skill [X] figure out how to query next meeting with api, do it in go [ ] make Alexa answer next meeting with hardcoded access token [ ] link Alexa account to office365 account with oauth, use it [ ] hosting: host app build pipeline on ecs how keith is doing it

 #### Other Skill Features
 - _When is my next meeting?_